Luke-Jacobs/WaterSegmentation/README.md

 Thanks for reading!

 ### References

+(This description is taken from https://sagecontinuum.org/science/water-segmentation/, the blog of the Sage Project.)

 1. On average, 1.9 significant flood or torrential rain events occur each year, and $362 million of losses to insured property are incurred each year from such events.
 (FEMA, https://www.ncbi.nlm.nih.gov/books/NBK541178/)
 2. Quote found at http://news.mit.edu/1996/visualprocessing